omeka/classic-enduser/docs/Plugins/ActivityLog.md

 Once activated on the Plugins tab of the admin dashboard, Activity Log has no required configuration.
 It adds an entry to the Plugins list in the left-hand sidebar, which takes users to the table of events.

-Only users at the Super and Admin levesl can view Activity Log data.
+Only users at the Super and Admin levels can view Activity Log data.
 Only Super users can erase Activity Log data.

 ## View events